Indiana University Center for Cultural Resources

 - Baron Hill 107 Congress Session 2 Key Votes

 - Baron Hill 108 Congress Session 1 Key Votes

 - Baron Hill 108 Congress Session 2 Key Votes

 - Box 39 individual contents

-For information about Indiana University Southeast Library Special Collections, please contact Marty Rosen, Director of Library Services, (812) 941-2631.
+For information about Indiana University Southeast Library Special Collections, please contact Melanie Hughes, Coordinator of Archives and Special Collections, (812) 941-2145.